yoavram/Frodo/README.md

   - Clicking the Refresh, Pause, Play and Logout buttons will refresh the page, pause automatic refreshing, resume automatic refreshing (every 15 mins, hardcoded in *qstat.html*), and logout your user
   - The time and date of the last refresh are shown at the top of the screen

+## ToDo

+  - Add some intuitive way to get to /qstat/username/<username>
+  - Error messages
+    - "error: [Errno 113] No route to host" thrown on ssh.connect() when the host is unavailable
+  - Flashing? see Flask docs
+  - Use AJAX/jQuery instead of refreshing

 ## Contact

 If you have any problems using Frodo or you wish to contribute to the code, please feel free to contact [yoavram](https://github.com/yoavram).